 Just another day to go on the island hopping in Krabi.
 Heading out on a cruise to some of the stunning beaches on this island off along the Andaman coast.
 The fine white sand, warm clear water and lush tropical greenery spilling onto the shore, it provides a dramatic backdrop to the sites.

 Poda Island (known as Koh Poda) is a one-kilometer long sandy beach shady with rows of pines trees.
 It is located 8 kilometers away from Ao Nang Beach and can be accessible by longtail boats.
 The journey takes approximately 30 minutes to get there.
-A coral reef lies 20 meters offshore, and the combination of scenery, beaches and perfect snorkeling spot make it the favourite place for tourists.
+A coral reef lies 20 meters offshore, and the combination of scenery, beaches and perfect snorkeling spot make it the favorite place for tourists.